-GWPbio may require different assumptions for tree species mixes for pellets not sourced from Vermont forests.
+TAG members also suggested that GWPbio requires different assumptions for tree species mixes for pellets not sourced from Vermont forests.
 The TAG has not identified reliable data on where pellets burned in Vermont are sourced.
-Anecdotal information (NESCAUM communication with VT DEC) suggests that most pellets produced in Vermont are sold to Boston and New York as a boutique product, while most pellets used in Vermont are imported from Canada.
+Anecdotal information (NESCAUM communication with VT DEC) suggests that there is only one pellet producer in Vermont and most of its production is sold out of state, while most pellets used in Vermont are imported.
+As a result, it is more appropriate, especially in the early years of implementation of Vermont’s credit system to reflect reasonable assumptions of forest species type for pellets sold in Vermont.
 Opinion Dynamics’ second draft TRM proposed to update the eligibility criteria for pellets to require that they be imported from North America rather than from “the northeast.”
-The TAG supports this change.
+The TAG acknowledges that the pellet market is dynamic and will change over time and recommends that the wood species mix be determined based on the best available data or a close approximation of bulk and bagged pellet sales in Vermont and updated as more data becomes available.

-On the second issue, the TAG has not reached an agreement on whether, and to what extent, pellets should be considered a waste product or residue.
+On the second issue, the TAG has not reached an agreement on whether, and to what extent, pellets are sourced from mill waste and harvest management residues.
 TAG members have identified several sources that could be useful to review to inform this determination:

 Buckholz, Thomas et al. “Wood Pellet Heat from Northeastern US Forests.”
 Energy, vol. 141, December 15, 2017, pp. 483-491. https://doi.org/10.1016/j.energy.2017.09.062.
 Paper references “an industry-average feedstock mix consisting of equal parts of sawmill residues and pulpwood-quality wood.”
 The paper further details: “Based on the survey results, pellet mills in the region [Maine, New Hampshire, Vermont, and New York] fall into three categories of feedstock inputs: 1) 100% pulpwood and small diameter trees; 2) 100% sawmill residue; and 3) some combination of pulpwood/small diameter trees and sawmill residue.
 While individual facilities vary in terms of feedstock inputs, 55.7% of total feedstock consumption by the nine facilities came from forest harvesting operations, 43.8% from sawmill residues (primary and secondary), and 0.5% from other sources such as municipal waste and landscaping/yard trimming.